mhdawson/micro-app-simple-dashboard/README.md

 # Example

-The following is the page shown for my a sample configuration:
+The following is the page shown for a sample configuration:

 ![picture of dashboard main window](pictures/dashboard_main_window.jpg?raw=true)